zduputel/seminar/examples/sismoclub/README.md

 # Sismo-club

-The Sismo-Club is a weekly group meeting organized by the Strasbourg seismology team since 2011.
-Main organisers are Zacharie Duputel, Olivier Lengliné, and Christophe Zaroli
+The Sismo-Club is a weekly meeting organized by the Strasbourg seismology team since 2011.
+Main organisers are Zacharie Duputel, Olivier Lengline, and Christophe Zaroli.

+The driver script sismoclub.py is used to prepare Sismo Club announcements and is based on google calendar events.

+This script is executed every morning using crontab:
+- On announcement day (friday), an email is prepared and send if a meeting is scheduled next week.
+- Reminders are sent the day before and the day of the Sismo club.

+Input parameters are defined in Arguments.py (smtp server & port, email sender and recipients, calendar ID, ...).
+AnnoucementDay is the day of the weekly annoucement (5 is for friday).